uw-cheme486/uw-cheme486.github.io/grading.md

 ## Project Updates

 Each week in quiz section, project teams will be expected to give a 3-5 minute informal project update to their section TA.
-These presentations will *not* be in front of the whole class.
 These project updates need not take much advanced preparation.
 Team members should rotate who presents from week to week.
-The following components should be present:
+The following components should be present in the form of a Powerpoint slide:

 1. An updated Gantt chart or other task management system.
 2. Tasks completed during the previous week.